barrett370/Notes/Y3/Neural-Computation/source/Neural-Comp-Lecture8.md

 ### Impact of learning rate $\varepsilon$ on Stochastic Gradient Descent

 - Learning rate in SGD can have a marked impact on the optimisation time of a network
-- Often necessary to vary/ adjust the learning rate according to the specific model you are training
+- Often necessary to vary/ adjust the learning rate according to the specific model you are training.

 - If a learning rate that is too high is used then the model parameters vary wildly causing a large variance in the value of the loss function, $\mathcal{J}$